maplibre/maplibre-native/ARCHITECTURE.md

 # Threading

-At runtime, mapbox-gl-native uses the following threads:
+At runtime, MapLibre GL Native uses the following threads:

 * The "main thread" (or other thread on which a `Map` object is created) handles direct `Map` API requests, owns the active `Style` and its associated objects, and renders the map.
 Since this thread is usually dispatching events triggered by user input, it's important that these duties not require significant computation or perform blocking I/O that would cause UI jank or hangs.
 * Many of the tasks that require significant computation are associated with layout and styling of map features: parsing vector tiles, computing text layout, and generating data buffers to be consumed by OpenGL.
 This work happens on "worker threads" that are spawned by the main thread, four per `Style` object.
 The `Style` and its associated objects handle dispatching tasks to the workers, typically on a tile-by-tile basis.